Table of Contents

 - Which diets reduce risk of cancer by ~10-12%

 Of course, the show notes linked below contain links to the study and other resources we mention in the episode, including the latest done-for-you article on sustainable food so you can share some plant-based and food waste reduction inspo with your audience.
+And if you want to know about the impact of food waste and some of the social media campaigns to reduce it, check out this post on the win-win-wins of helping your clients and audience to reduce food waste.

 The lightly-edited transcript is right below that if you prefer to read (as I do).